ndrean/z-html/README.md

 We expose a significant subset of all available functions.

+The function naming follows mostly the `JavaScript` convention.

-We opted to use `Zig` allocators instead of using `lexbor` internals for most functions returning slices.
+> We opted to use `Zig` allocators instead of using `lexbor` internals for most functions returning slices.
 This trades some performance for memory safety - returned strings are owned by your allocator rather than pointing to internal lexbor memory that could be invalidated.

 **Features:**